 Secondly, take into account the terrain that you'll be pushing your dog around on.
 If you’re planning to do a daily stroll around the park, you shouldn’t need wheels designed for rough terrain.

 If you’re looking to do something more adventurous, pick a stroller that is suited for that adventure.
-A stroller’s portability and size aren’t necessarily determinative of how durable they will be on a hiking trail.
+A stroller’s portability and size aren’t necessarily determinative of how durable it will be on a hiking trail.

 Highly Rated Dog Strollers